ryashpal/EHRQC/README.md

 ## Extract

->`Note 1: The extract module is required if the EHR data exists in a relational database`
+><span style="color:red">`Note 1: The extract module is required if the EHR data exists in a relational database.`</span>

->`Note 2: If the EHR data is in the flat file (.csv), please proceed to next sections`
+> :warning: `Note 2: If the EHR data is in the flat file (.csv), please proceed to next sections`

 ### To obtain help menu